hebcal/hebcal-es6/README.md

 <a name="HDate+deltaDays"></a>

 ### hDate.deltaDays(other) ⇒ <code>number</code>
-Returns the difference in days between the two given `HDate`s
+Returns the difference in days between the two given HDates.

 The result is positive if `this` date is comes chronologically after the `other` date, and negative if the order of the two dates is reversed.

 The result is zero if the two dates are identical.